 We had to make a quick trip over the mountains to Tacoma and back yesterday.
 When we have to spend several hours in the car, I like to make a sweet treat to take along.
 Being a Butterscotch lover, I had been meaning to make Oatmeal Butterscotch Bars from Mel's Kitchen Cafe ever since she posted the recipe in May.
 If you like butterscotch at all, make these!
 They are decadent and delicious.
 They are very rich and should probably be cut small.

 There was a church potluck after church today.
 I needed to make something on Friday that would keep OK till today.
 Last year I made Praline Pecan Zucchini Bundt Cake from Real Mom's Kitchen.
 The recipe calls for Butter Pecan Cake Mix.
-After I used the two I had last year, I could not find that flavor any more in the stores in my town.
+After I used the two I had last year, I could not find that flavor anymore in the stores in my town.
 Last week I discovered some in a local store, on sale for .50 no less.
 I bought up the five they had, so decided to make this cake.
 This is so easy and makes a wonderfully moist cake.
 It is the only recipe that I am actually willing to buy zucchini to make.
 I did make the cake in a 9x13-in. pan instead of a bundt pan.
 The original recipe has a wonderful praline sauce to pour over the cake.
 Since I was taking this to a potluck, I just frosted the cake with (gasp!) commercial cream cheese frosting.
-The photo is of three pieces that had survived the trip to church and back.

 All of these blogs have wonderful recipes.
 Be sure to spend some time and look around if you go to check out any of these recipes.